 The first immigration regulations started during the Progressive Era, with laws aiming at restricting Chinese immigration.
 From the 1870s to the 1920s our modern immigration system starts to take shape.
 Most notably in 1885, the federal government attempted to ban foreign contract labor, a policy that the commissioner-general of immigration admitted in 1907 was difficult if not impossible to enforce.
-The commissioner-general’s report already looks familiar as exceptions were made for Mexican migrant labor in order to skirt the law.
-In fact, most early foreign labor restrictions always made exceptions for Mexican immigrants.
+The commissioner-general’s report already looks familiar as exceptions were made for Mexican migrant labor in order to skirt the spirit of the law.
+In fact, early foreign labor restrictions always made exceptions for Mexican immigrants.
 Even the heavily restrictive 1924 National Origins Act placed no restriction on Latin American immigration.
-Ironically after its passage, aimed at restricting Eastern and Southern European immigrants who would threaten American identity, the federal government passed its first amnesty in 1929 for thousands of illegal Mediterranean and Slavic immigrants.
+Ironically after its passage, aimed at restricting Eastern and Southern European immigrants who would threaten American identity, the federal government passed its first amnesty in 1929 for thousands of illegal European immigrants.

 It’s in the 1940s that America’s immigration policy towards Latin America starts to resemble our current situation.
 Labor shortages in the United States demanded an answer and the government expedited the migration of Mexican farm labor, mainly men, to the United States to pick up the slack.
 In a harbinger of things to come, U.S. policy from the 1940s to the 1950s varied between harsh crackdowns and open doors.